TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 ### Control System - Cole and Aaron

 - #### Heat Generation - Cole
-This controller shall be able to induce surface eddy currents and be able to produce internal heating on a circular bar stock.
-The Heat Generation Control subsystem shall be able to ensure that the circular bar stock is heated accurately and in a consistent, repeatable manner.
-When the user selects a desired power level, this subsystem will recognize that input and adjust the power / current delivered to the induction coil.
-As the induction coil produces a magnetic field and induces eddy currents on the part, this subsystem will interface with temperature sensors to verify that the part is being heated in a consistent, repeatable manner.
-The subsystem will utilize feedback loops implemented using software to make adjustments to the power / current delivered to the induction coil as needed to prevent over- or under-heating.
+This subsystem is responsible for ensuring the induction heater is able to produce accurate temperature outputs based on user-specified power inputs.
+This subsystem ensures that customer specifications are met accurately and reliably utilizing closed loop feedback.

+1. The heat generation subsystem shall measure the initial temperature of the bar stock using a thermocouple and store this temperature using a microcontroller.
+2. The heat generation subsystem shall ensure magnetic isolation is obtained by checking for over- and under- heating throughout the length of the bar stock using thermocouple(s).
+3. The heat generation subsystem shall increase the power delivered to the induction coil if the thermocouple senses temperatures below the desired temperature output based on user specified power input.
+4. The heat generation subsystem shall reduce the power delivered to the induction coil if the thermocouple senses temperatures exceeding the desired temperature output based on user specified power input.
+5. The heat generation subsystem shall accurately measure the final temperature of the bar stock using thermocouple and store this temperature using a microcontroller.

 - #### Safety and Protection Controls - Aaron